 - 1. HVAC systems.

 - 2. Energy Star refrigerators.

-- 3. Energy Star dishwashers (Note: Dishwasers NOT required in "senior" USDA properties or HUD properties).
+- 3. Energy Star dishwashers (Note: Dishwashers NOT required in "senior" USDA properties or HUD properties).

 - 4. Stoves.

 - 5. Microwave ovens.

 - 6. Powder-based stovetop fire suppression canisters installed above the range cook top or electronically-controlled solid cover plates over stove top burners.

-D. Additional Requirements and Amenities for Senior Developments(Elderly and Housing for Older Persons)
+D. Additional Requirements and Amenities for Senior Developments (Elderly and Housing for Older Persons)

-- 1. Elevators must be installed for access to all units above the ground floor. - 2.
-Buildings with multi-story construction must have interior conditioned and furnished gathering areas including but not limited to areas near elevators.
+1. Elevators must be installed for access to all units above the ground floor.

-Applicants must enter all selections in the Threshold Criteria tab on the Application Form.
+- 2. Buildings with multi-story construction must have interior conditioned and furnished gathering areas including but not limited to areas near elevators. - 3.
+Applicants must enter all selections in the Threshold Criteria tab on the Application Form. - 4.
 For scattered site projects, required amenities must be met for each non-contiguous parcel.

-• DCA Architectural Manual, Appendix III: Amenities Guide
+DCA Architectural Manual, Appendix III: Amenities Guide.

-XIV.
+XIII.
 COMMUNITY SERVICE FACILITIES

 Applications proposing Community Service Facilities (CSF) must meet the requirements detailed below.
 Only Applications located in a QCT are eligible to propose a CSF, but such Applications are not required to do so.
 A Community Service Facility (CSF) is a space that can be used for purposes to improve the quality of life for community residents, provided such services are appropriate and helpful to low-income individuals in the development area as evidenced by a market or similar study.
 A CSF is a facility that primarily serves low-income individuals in the community whose income is 60 percent or less of area median income.

-CSFs must meet the following requirements:

-- Use of the CSF may not be limited to development residents only; it must be available to any low-income individual in the community. - The CSF must be located on the same tract of land as at least one of the buildings in the development. - If fees are charged for services provided, they must be affordable to individuals whose income is 60 percent or less of area median income.

-Housing Credit developments utilizing a CSF described under IRS Revenue Ruling 2003-77 may be entitled to include the costs associated with a CSF in the calculation of the development's total eligible basis.
+- CSFs must meet the following requirements: • Use of the CSF may not be limited to development residents only; it must be available to any low-income individual in the community. • The CSF must be located on the same tract of land as at least one of the buildings in the development. • If fees are charged for services provided, they must be affordable to individuals whose income is 60 percent or less of area median income. - Housing Credit developments utilizing a CSF described under IRS Revenue Ruling 2003-77 may be entitled to include the costs associated with a CSF in the calculation of the development's total eligible basis.
 No additional credit is awarded for the CSF because the eligible basis attributed to the CSF costs is included in the development's total eligible basis.
 Under the provision, Housing Credit developments proposing a CSF must be in a QCT.
 DCA will not underwrite CSFs and will not be party to any master leases.

-Applicants proposing a CSF will be required to submit a full Contractor Cost Certification with CSF costs broken out separately.
+Applicants proposing a CSF will be required to submit a full Contractor Cost Certification with CSF costs broken out separately. --------------------------------------

-See Threshold, DCA Underwriting Policies for more information.

-Minimum Documentation

-- Letters of Intent from all participating service providers - Full CSF Narrative that details all uses, lease terms, and costs of services that demonstrates compliance with all Section 42 and DCA CSF requirements
+- Letters of Intent from all participating service providers. - Full CSF Narrative that details all uses, lease terms, and costs of services that demonstrates compliance with all Section 42 and DCA CSF requirements. - Narrative provided by the Architect describing the work scope of the proposed CSF. - Plan showing the interior layout of the proposed CSF. - Line item Hard Cost breakdown of the proposed CSF using the Construction Specifications Institute (CSI) 16 Divisions Master Format 1995 Edition.

-XV.
+XIV.XIII.
 REHABILITATION STANDARDS